Skip to content

 Chandra Mohanచంద్రమోహన్Mallampalli Chandrasekhara Rao

 Chandramohan is an Indian actor, best known for Tamil cinema.
-Chandramohan began their career in 1999.
-With 30 credits to their name, Chandramohan remains one of the most prolific and celebrated talents in the industry.
-Spanning 20+ years, Chandramohan's career remains one of the longest and most celebrated in Tamil cinema.
+Chandramohan began their career in 1979 and has been a prominent figure in the industry for over 47 years.
+With over 90 credits to their name, Chandramohan remains one of the most prolific and celebrated talents in the industry.
+Spanning 40+ years, Chandramohan's career remains one of the longest and most celebrated in Tamil cinema.

 veteranCareer Phase